elephantscale/building-ai-applications-labs/Setup/how_to_run_first_time.md

 ## Setup Local Environment

 1. **Navigate to the lab directory**
-*  **IMPORTANT:** Setup is done in each lab separately, but the instruction is the same.
+*  **IMPORTANT:** Setup is done in each lab separately, but the instruction are the same.

 2. **Create a Virtual Environment**
    - Run the following command to create a virtual environment: